gruntwork-io/boilerplate/README.md

 * `--missing-config-action ACTION` (optional): What to do if a template folder does not have a `boilerplate.yml` file.
   Must be one of: `exit` (return an error and exit immediately) or `ignore` (log a warning and process the template folder without any variables).
 Default: `exit`.
-* `--disable-hooks`: If this flag is set, no hooks will execute.
+* `--no-hooks`: If this flag is set, no hooks will execute.
-* `--disable-shell`: If this flag is set, no `shell` helpers will execute.
+* `--no-shell`: If this flag is set, no `shell` helpers will execute.
 They will instead return the text "replace-me".
 * `--disable-dependency-prompt` (optional): Do not prompt for confirmation to include dependencies.
 Has the same effect as --non-interactive, without disabling variable prompts.
 Default: `false`.
 * `--help`: Show the help text and exit.